MRGRD56/MRGRD56/README.md

 ### Desktop Apps
 - [FastVolumeChanger](https://github.com/MRGRD56/FastVolumeChanger) *(change the volume even more easily)*
 - [RealTimeTranslator](https://github.com/MRGRD56/RealTimeTranslator) *(translate any text from your screen, with OCR)*
+- [Textractor Translator](https://github.com/MRGRD56/textractor-translator) *(translate visual novels in real time extracting the text directly from the game)*

 ### Libraries
 #### Node